 How can I host my in person experience safely now that my country has reopened?

 Airbnb is committed to caring for the health and well-being of hosts and guests.
 To help support you as travel evolves, we’ve created new safety guidelines for person-to-person interaction during experiences and cleaning guidelines to help you prepare your space.
 These guidelines are meant to help you adapt your experience to reduce potential risks to the health and safety of you and your guests.

 All hosts must review and follow the guidelines.
 Remember that in addition to any applicable local requirements, masks are currently required to be worn by all hosts and guests during in-person experiences.

 Are there any safety guidelines for Food & Drink experiences?

 In addition to Airbnb’s Food safety guidelines for experiences, hosts of experiences that include any kind of preparation or consumption of food and/or drink are also required to follow Health and Safety guidelines to help reduce the risk of transmission of COVID-19.
 These additional COVID-19 related guidelines are meant to supplement—not replace—any applicable state, local, territorial, or tribal health and safety laws, rules, and regulations.

 Hosts of Adventures are required to follow Health and Safety guidelines to help reduce the risk of transmission of COVID-19.

 After a country is announced to reopen or reopens, is it possible it might shut down again, and under what circumstances?

-If relevant government guidance or infection rates change, there is a chance we may have to cancel plans to reopen in a country or pause experiences in a country after it has reopened and will notify hosts if that happens.
+If relevant government guidance, there is a chance we may have to cancel plans to reopen in a country or pause experiences in a country after it has reopened and will notify hosts if that happens.